noahehall/theBookOfNoah/0current/virtualization/vagrant.md

   # create and start a dev env on a slim ubuntu 16
-  vagrant init geerlingguy/ubuntu1604 # similar to git init vagrant up vagrant up --provision # reruns any changes you've made to the vagrantfile/privsion files
+  vagrant init geerlingguy/ubuntu1604 # similar to git init vagrant up # only when initially setting up the machine vagrant reload # if you've made changes to the Vagrantfile vagrant reload --provision # if you've made changes to any provisioning scripts

   # install a box without creating a dev env
   vagrant box add some/img/name